mnot/I-D/uri-get-off-my-lawn/draft.md

   (see {{webarch}} Section 2.3.1).

 * Operational Difficulty - Supporting some URI conventions can be difficult in some implementations.
-For example, specifying that a particular query parameter be used preclude the use of Web servers that serve the response from a filesystem.
+For example, specifying that a particular query parameter be used precludes the use of Web servers that serve the response from a filesystem.
 Likewise, an application that fixes a base path for its operation (e.g., "/v1") makes it impossible to deploy other applications on the same host.